GoogleCloudPlatform/community/tutorials/pubsub-logging-pvm-shutdowns/index.md

 publisher.publish(topic, timestamp, ips=ips)
 ```

-Very simply this publishes a message to the pubsub topic shutdown-log with a timestamp and ip address of the server.
+Very simply, this script publishes a message to the pubsub topic shutdown-log with a timestamp and ip address of the server.
 IPs can
 be interchangeable with hostname in the publisher statement.
-Replace the project_id and topic variables if you use the above script.
+Replace the `project_id` and topic variables if you use the above script.
 Now run the script and check the topic to see if your message came through.

 ## Check the topic for your messages